inatic/freecad-truss/README.md

 </Document>
 ```

 The Python script itself is not stored in the FreeCAD document, but the module and name of the relevant Python class is added to the object's `Proxy` attribute.
-When the document is opened, FreeCAD expects to find this class in the Pyton search path and takes care of instantiation, after which it is assigned to the `Proxy` attribute on the object so it can be accessed.
+When the document is opened, FreeCAD expects to find this class in the Python search path and takes care of instantiation, after which it is assigned to the `Proxy` attribute on the object so it can be accessed.

 ## BASIC BEAM MODEL